 During the wait for my letter, my Nan was in hospital for something unrelated, but while in there, she was diagnosed with breast cancer.
 I still disassociated myself with this, it wasn’t the same.
 I am young and healthy(ish)!

 Once I received my appointment, I went to the hospital alone.
 I had a friend willing to come with me, but didn’t want an unnecessary drama – I know.
 I wanted to think of it as just a lump that would be removed and all would be fine.

-However, once I got to that waiting room and saw some the way some people’s facial expressions change after coming out of the ultrasound room, I wished I’d been less dismissive of having company.
+However, once I got to that waiting room and saw the way some people’s facial expressions changed after coming out of the ultrasound room, I wished I’d been less dismissive of having company.

 At the hospital, you get another check for lumps by the doctor, and then you are referred for an ultrasound.
 That ultrasound determines what the lump actually is, whether it’s cancerous or not.
 The hardest part of the day is waiting on those results.
 It can take up to three hours to get results back, and that’s a long time to be sat alone waiting to hear the news.

 In that time, I noticed the more subtle things.
 The tighter hand squeezes between people.
 The nurses’ knowing and pitying smiles.
 I knew I’d be fine, but you still have time on your hands to consider all of the other options.

 The nurse came over and took me back into the doctor’s room to discuss my results.
 Thankfully, I had a cyst and it could be removed that day.
 Breathing a sigh of relief, I couldn’t help but feel guilty in a way.
 All of those other people that weren’t getting this news must have had such a different day to me.

 A cyst is basically a small sac of fluid, like a water balloon being filled up by your body.
 Grim.